zihao-chen-om/zihao-chen-om.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-My name is Zihao Chen and I'm a PhD candidate at the Hong Kong University of Science and Technology (HKUST).
-My research primarily concentrates on operations management, with a specific emphasis on the operation-marketing interface, service operations management, and socially responsible operations.
-By examining the interactions among consumers, sellers, and supply chain entities, my work investigates optimal decision-making processes and analyzes how equilibrium impacts consumer surplus and social welfare.
-My methodology includes game-theoretic modeling and stochastic modeling.
-My supervisor is [Prof. Ying-Ju Chen](https://seng.hkust.edu.hk/about/people/faculty/ying-ju-chen)
+Welcome to my website.
+I am Zihao Chen, a PhD candidate at the Department of Industrial Engineering and Decision Analytics, Hong Kong University of Science and Technology (HKUST).
+My research focuses on operations management, particularly the operation-marketing interface, service operations management, and socially responsible operations.
+I examine the interactions among consumers, sellers, and supply chain entities to investigate optimal decision-making processes and analyze how equilibrium affects consumer surplus and social welfare.
+My methodology includes game-theoretic and stochastic modeling.
+I'm very fortunate to be advised by [Prof. Ying-Ju Chen](https://seng.hkust.edu.hk/about/people/faculty/ying-ju-chen).
+Prior to my PhD program, I studied Electrical Engineering.
+You can download my CV here: [CV_Zihao Chen](../asset/CV_Zihao Chen.pdf)

 Working Papers
 ======